 - Email Deliverability.
 Consider your text-to-image ratio; emails containing images may suffer from deliverability issues, according to GetResponse.

 - Responsiveness.
 Similarly, consider your layout’s responsiveness.
 This factor is so crucial that it now spearheads Google’s Web Core Vitals update – and the page UX implications are the same as for email UX.

 - Consistency.
 Finally, consider consistency across devices.
 It’s no coincidence that best practices for email marketing design typically focus on cross-device consistency; your emails should offer a consistent UX to best frame your branding efforts.

 Finally, your email layout should conclude with your signature.
-Your signature functions in the same way as your sender name does, in that it incites trust and projects professionalism.
+Your signature functions the same way as your sender name does: it incites trust and projects professionalism.

 Thus, it doesn’t need to be flashy – although you may experiment with it.
 It does, however, need to be complete.
 Consider the following basic information for it: